enricav/LB2_project_group_4/README.md

 Where:

+The `input.fa file` represents the initial dataset in FASTA format.

+The clustering results are saved with the prefix `cluster-results`.

+`tmp` is a temporary folder automatically created to store intermediate files during execution.

 `--min-seq-id 0.3` sets a minimum threshold of 30% sequence identity: this means that two sequences can be considered similar only if at least 30% of their residues are identical.

 `-c 0.4` imposes a coverage threshold of 40%, meaning that at least 40% of the sequence length must actually be aligned.